ruziev-dev/near-stakewars-iii/content/challenge_001.md

-# New wallet acoount in Shardnet
+# New wallet account in Shardnet

 <table>
 <tr>